peterwooden/peterwooden-com/content/blog/beautiful-code-antidote-to-technical-debt/index.md

 ## What is technical debt and technical capital?

-Much has been written about technical debt ([example](https://martinfowler.com/bliki/TechnicalDebt.html)), and is essentially a bargain to ship something faster now in exchange for shipping things slower in the future by making it require more work.
+Much has been written about technical debt ([example](https://martinfowler.com/bliki/TechnicalDebt.html)), and it is essentially a bargain to ship something faster now in exchange for shipping things slower in the future by defferring work.
 Technical debt is a term invented for managers to understand why a new feature is taking so long, and convince them that it makes financial sense to invest time in clearing up spaghetti code.
-Refactoring is [generally accepted](https://medium.com/tag-bio/refactoring-is-the-cure-for-technical-debt-but-only-if-you-take-it-9fd8cc42dd93) as the cure for technical debt once it exists.
+Refactoring is [generally accepted](https://medium.com/tag-bio/refactoring-is-the-cure-for-technical-debt-but-only-if-you-take-it-9fd8cc42dd93) as the cure for technical debt once it already exists.

 Management needs to strike a careful and deliberate balance between shipping fast now, and shipping fast in the future.
 Sometimes, it makes sense to take on some technical debt.
 For example, you might need to ship fast now to land a big customer.
 But shipping fast all the time is an unsustainable and counter-productive strategy.